KARNATISAITHARUN/documentation/using-ocular/tutorials/libanalysis.md

 ## Attack Surface for Libraries

-For applications, I/O sources and sinks can be automatically marked using the Security Policy, e.g., mark HTTP parameters, input read from files, or data going into sockets.
+For applications, I/O sources and sinks can be automatically marked using the Policy, e.g., mark HTTP parameters, input read from files, or data going into sockets.
 For libraries, additionally allow marking of all public method parameters as potential sources of attacker-controlled data.
 This can be achieved with the cpg2sp `-m` flag